OKRs: 7 Tips on How to Set your Objectives and Key Results

 5. Do not worry about stretch goals

 You want to have goals that are attainable and challenging at the same time.
 Many managers will set stretch goals for their teams as a way to motivate them.
 However, stretch goals need to be set very carefully.
 It becomes frustrating for employees when they keep missing the objectives because they are stretch goals.
 Some managers will use financial rewards such as bonuses to motivate their teams to reach the objectives.
-Rewarding your employees for the end results instead of their behaviours may have the opposite effect of what you want.
-Make sure that your goals are challenging enough, but more important, they should be realistic.
+Rewarding your employees for the end results instead of their behaviors may have the opposite effect of what you want.
+Make sure that your goals are challenging enough but more important, they should be realistic.

 Create mini goals within your key results.
 Knowing what you have to do to achieve your key results makes your objectives more specific.
 They help you focus on aligning your action plan with your key results for the objectives.
 Mini goals also help you set up milestones throughout your progress.
 They keep you right on track in terms of knowing what you have to do in order to achieve your key results.
 Mini goals can be action items you need to do.
 For example, your objective is to increase your sales revenues by 10% for this quarter and one of your key results is to get 5 new clients.
 Think about how you plan on attracting new clients – writing a blog post a week as inbound marketing can be one of your mini goals.